EI2030/working-group/wiki/README.md

-Wiki
+Website
 =====================
-Directory of markdown files that serve as a wiki for the working group.
+Directory of markdown files that serve as a website for the working group.